 Applies to: Windows 10

-Windows Autopilot is designed to simplify all parts of the Windows device lifecycle, but there are always situations where issues may arise, either due to configuration or other issues.
-To assist with troubleshooting efforts, review the following information.
+Windows Autopilot is designed to simplify all parts of the Windows device lifecycle, but there are always situations where issues may arise.
+Review the following information to assist with troubleshooting efforts.

-Regardless of whether performing user-driven or self-deploying device deployments, the troubleshooting process is the mostly the same.
-It is useful to understand the flow for a specific device:
+Whether you are performing user-driven or self-deploying device deployments, the troubleshooting process is about the same.
+It's always useful to understand the flow for a specific device:

-- Network connection established.
-This can be a wireless (Wi-fi) or wired (Ethernet) connection.
+- A network connection is established.
+The connection can be a wireless (Wi-fi) or wired (Ethernet) connection.

-- Windows Autopilot profile downloaded.
-Whether using a wired connection or manually establishing a wireless connection, the Windows Autopilot profile will be downloaded from the Autopilot deployment service as soon as the network connection is in place.
+- The Windows Autopilot profile is downloaded.
+When using a wired connection, or manually establishing a wireless connection, the Windows Autopilot profile is downloaded from the Autopilot deployment service as soon as the network connection is in place.

-- User authentication.
+- User authentication occurs.
 When performing a user-driven deployment, the user will enter their Azure Active Directory credentials, which will be validated.

-- Azure Active Directory join.
+- Azure Active Directory join occurs.
 For user-driven deployments, the device will be joined to Azure AD using the specified user credentials.
 For self-deploying scenarios, the device will be joined without specifying any user credentials.

-- Automatic MDM enrollment.
-As part of the Azure AD join process, the device will enroll in the MDM service configured in Azure AD (e.g. Microsoft Intune).
+- Automatic MDM enrollment occurs.
+As part of the Azure AD join process, the device will enroll in the MDM service configured in Azure AD (for example, Microsoft Intune).